pthom/Cling_Repl_Demo/markdown/_gen.all_notebooks.md

 ### A REPL session of C++ functional programming, using fplus

 A Read-Eval-Print-Loop makes functional programing very proficient.
 This notebook demonstrates it.
+If you are new to functional programming, it is recommended to view it as a slideshow.

 Choose between 4 ways to view this document:
 * <a href="../../notebooks/2_Functional_REPL.html" target="_blank">Static page</a>